⊕ E P I S T L E of J A M E S ⊕

-James (Ya’akov), the eldest of the brothers of Jesus, and after Jewish tradition, is mentioned first in Matthew 13.55.
-James’ position as chief rabbi of the Messianic Jewish Synagogue (Jerusalem) defines his authority and accredits his status as a Torah teacher.
-He spoke for Nazarene adherents and was known as a Tzaddik, or wise man, even among non-messianic Jews.
-The family of Jesus was well-educated in traditional teachings.
+According to Jewish tradition, James (Ya’akov) is the next eldest to Jesus and is mentioned first in Matthew 13.55.
+James’s position as chief rabbi of the Messianic Jewish Synagogue (Jerusalem) defines his authority and accredits his status as a Torah teacher.
+He spoke for Nazarene adherents and was known as a Tzaddik, or wise man, even among non-Messianic Jews.
+The family of Jesus was well-educated in the Torah.

-The most substantial religious influence in Judea was Pharisaism, less so in Galilee.
+The strongest religious influence in Judea was Pharisaism, whereas Pharisaism was less prevalent in Galilee.
 In the Hauran (northeast of the Sea of Galilee), Pharisaic influence may have been non-existent.
-The Nazarenes would be located in the Galilee, north to the Dan River and east into the Hauran.
+The Nazarenes would be located in the Galilee, north of the Dan River and east into the Hauran.
 The Essenes occupied these lands after they departed with the Teacher of Righteousness in 150 BC.
+Remember that Paul took his priestly training in Arabia (Hauron), and then completed his training in Damascus.

-*Others, such as Paul and, later, Arian, would cast Judaism away in favor of the messianic teaching only.
+*Others, such as Paul, would cast Judaism away in favor of the messianic teaching only.

-As John 7.2-5 indicates, James’ conversion did not come forth immediately.
+As John 7:2-5 indicates, James’ conversion did not occur immediately.
 It seems clear that even in Galilee (Jn.
 7.9), Jesus’ family and others feared the influence of “the Jews” (Jn.
-7.13); that is, no one would speak openly on behalf of Jesus for fear of retaliation such as being kicked out of the synagogue, or worse.
-It is unknown when James converted to his brother’s ascendancy or if he understood earlier.
-However, in I Corinthians 15.7, he most definitely would have, for after appearing to the disciples and the five hundred, scripture states Jesus appears before James.
+7.13); that is, no one would speak openly on behalf of Jesus for fear of retaliation, such as being kicked out of the synagogue, or worse.
+It is unknown when James converted to his brother’s ascendancy.
+However, in I Corinthians 15.7, he most definitely would have, for after appearing to the disciples and the five hundred, scripture states that Jesus appears before James.

-Some orthodox criticisms miss the point of James’ importance.
+Some orthodox criticisms overlook the significance of James.
 Trusted by Jesus, James would be the most knowledgeable in Torah interpretation and teaching.
-James will make the final decision concerning Paul’s ministry unto the Gentiles and to Peter, who is sent out to the Jews.
+James will make the final decision concerning Paul’s ministry to the Gentiles and Peter, who is sent out to the Jews.
 James is the first bishop of the transitional church, not Peter.
-James will determine what Jewish laws do not have to be followed by Gentiles, thus assisting the structure of the formative church, which is no longer Jewish.
-James is the pivotal logo of the early church.
+Later, James will determine what Jewish laws do not have to be followed by Gentiles, thus assisting the structure of the formative church, which is no longer Jewish.
+James is the pivotal leader of the early church.

 James becomes potent within the Jewish community.

-The Sadducees and Pharisees, along with an aroused populous, martyr James in AD 62.
+The Sadducees, Pharisees, and an aroused populace martyred James in AD 62.

 Perseverance

 For those who walk in the Way, perseverance cannot be emphasized enough.
-Perseverance reflects the core of faith, continuing even while not knowing.
+Perseverance reflects the core of faith, continuing even when we are uncertain.
 Faith and perseverance work together.
 “Testing of your trust produces perseverance” (Jm.
 1.3, CJSB); and v.
 4, “But let perseverance do its complete work; so that you may be complete and whole, lacking in nothing.”* Trusting in God yields increased perseverance, regardless of setbacks or emotional distress.

 The King James reads: